cppfastio/fast_io/readme.md

-WE REFUSE TO SUPPORT C++20 MODULE.
-FUCK YOU WG21 FOR THIS BS.

 # fast_io

 fast_io is a C++20 input/output library that provides [exceptional speed](readme.md#Benchmarks) and is designed to replace the commonly used `<iostream>` and `<cstdio>` libraries.
 It is a header-only library and is licensed under the [MIT license](license.txt), making it easy to include in any project.
 However, it requires a C++20 compiler that supports concepts.